Entry of Osteopathic Trainees

 Certification in General Surgery

-- The academic year in which a program obtains ACGME accreditation will count as one full year toward the three-year requirement, if satisfactorily completed by the resident.
+The academic year in which a program obtains full ACGME accreditation will count as one full year toward the three-year requirement, if satisfactorily completed by the resident.

-- The effective date of accreditation will be the date on which the program is granted accreditation by the ACGME.
+The effective date of accreditation will be the date on which the program is granted full accreditation by the ACGME.
+Pre-accredited status does not count toward the three years of fully accredited training.

 Certification in Vascular Surgery